 Five: Give the gift of your time

 Giving back to your community is a great way to start off the new year.
 Volunteering is proven to help with stress by staying active and social.
 Arlington has no shortage of volunteer opportunities.
 The City of Arlington maintains a website that can connect you with local volunteer needs.
 Or perhaps consider one of our local cultural organizations such as the Symphony Arlington, Levitt Pavilion, Arlington Music Hall and the Arlington Museum of Art.
 Find something that speaks to you, and then research options!

 Six: Say oui to a class

-Does your 2018 include a desire for personal growth?
+Does your new year's resolution include personal expansion?
 Wanna learn Photoshop, floral design or French?
 Then it’s time to enroll in continuing education class at UT Arlington.
 Or maybe a fitness classes can help you drop a dress size and gain a new friend to help you stay on track.
 Check out the Cliff Nelson, Dottie Lynn, or Elzie Odom recreation centers, or any other Arlington recreation facility, to connect with classes in aerobics, boxing, Zumba®, Pilates and more.

 Seven: Go for a mall walk